 Competition and competitiveness are poorly understood but rarely submitted to detailed analysis.
 This research will reshape the disciplinary landscape of (political) philosophy, making a more realistic conception of human nature and social processes the basis of its normative arguments and offering a nuanced view of when competition is appropriate.

-The project will offer a funded PhD studentship for October 2021 entry.
-More information about the studentship and how to apply for it will be available in late 2020/early 2021.
+The project offers a funded PhD studentship for October 2021 entry.
+Find out more information and how to apply.

 One stream of our research considers conceptual questions about competition and competitiveness.
 Research questions include: